lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-12-05-History_of_Proof_Assistants.md

 layout: post
 title:  50 years of proof assistants
 usemathjax: true
-tags: [memories, LCF, HOL, Isabelle, Coq, MJC Gordon]
+tags: [memories, LCF, HOL system, Isabelle, Coq, MJC Gordon]
 ---
 Crackpots ranging from billionaire Peter Thiel to random YouTube influencers claim that science has been stagnating for the past 50 years.
 They admit that computing is an exception: they don't pretend that my personal 32GB laptop is not an advance over the 16MB mainframe that served the whole Caltech community when I was there.
 Instead they claim that advances in computing were driven solely by industrial research, quite overlooking the role of academia and government funding